rituraj-navindgikar/rituraj-navindgikar/README.md

 ## 💫 About Me

 🌱 **Currently Learning**
-- Advanced reinforcement learning techniques for real-world applications
+- Advanced reinforcement learning techniques for navigation
 - Simulations in Gazebo (Simulation works great I can simulate any sensors + actuators combo I want)
 - Trying to apply physics in simulation